ADES-attic/Python/validate/readme.md

 # Validate

-Examples of validation with lxml.
+Examples of validation with [lxml](http://lxml.de/).
+On Linux anyway `pip install` worked fine for me.